17451k/clade/docs/usage.md

 callgraph = c.callgraph

-for file, func in traverse(self.callgraph, 2):
+for file, func in traverse(callgraph, 2):
     for caller_file, caller_func, call_line in traverse(callgraph[file][func]["called_in"], 3):
         ...